Project

 Proposal: Shorthand operator for "#instance_method"

-Added by osyo (manga osyo) over 4 years ago.
-Updated about 4 years ago.
+Added by osyo (manga osyo) about 5 years ago.
+Updated almost 5 years ago.

 Status: